-Douglas PUD shall report information indicative of non-compliance with other numeric criteria immediately to Ecology for regulatory discretion and to the Aquatic SWG for consideration.
-This includes existing or developed criteria for toxic substances in water or sediments within Project Boundaries.
-Ecology shall evaluate the information, and, if needed, require Douglas PUD to develop a plan to identify and address Project-related impacts, if any.
-After the evaluation, if no reasonable and feasible improvements have been identified, Douglas PUD may propose an alternative to achieve compliance with the standards, such as site-specific criteria, a use attainability analysis, or a water quality offset.
+- a) Douglas PUD shall report information indicative of non-compliance with other numeric criteria immediately to Ecology for regulatory discretion and to the ASWG for consideration.
+This includes existing or new criteria for toxic substances in water or sediments within the boundaries of the Project. - b) Ecology shall evaluate the information, and, if needed, require Douglas PUD to develop a plan to identify and address Project-related impacts, if any. - i) After the evaluation, if Ecology determines measures are available to achieve compliance, set up a compliance schedule to attain compliance, in accordance with Section 3.0(5) (WAC 173-201A-510(5)). - After the evaluation, if no reasonable and feasible improvements have been identified, Douglas PUD may propose an alternative to achieve compliance with the standards, such as site-specific criteria, a use attainability analysis, or a water quality offset. - c) Ecology reserves the right to require additional measures and use all available compliance tools as appropriate.

-d) Spill Prevention and Control (Objective 4)
+5) Spill Prevention and Control (Objective 4)

-Spill Prevention and Control Requirements
+a) Spill Prevention and Control Requirements

 Douglas PUD shall operate the Project in a manner that will minimize spill of hazardous materials and implement effective countermeasures in the event of a hazardous materials spill.
+Douglas PUD shall update the Project Spill b) Participation in the Columbia and Snake River Spill Response Initiative c) Inspections

-The Project Spill Prevention Control and Countermeasures Plan (SPCC) will be updated pursuant to FERC requirements and recommendations as provided by Ecology.
-Douglas PUD shall comply with the updated version(s) of the SPCC.
+Prevention Control and Countermeasures Plan (SPCC) pursuant to FERC requirements and recommendations provided by Ecology.
+Douglas PUD shall comply and operate the Project with the updated version(s) of the SPCC.